aliak00/optional/README.md

 An `Optional!T` signifies the intent of your code, works as a range and is therefor useable with Phobos, and allows you to call methods and operators on your types even if they are null references - i.e. safe dispatching.

 It is NOT like the `Nullable` type in Phobos. `Nullable` is basically a pointer and applies pointer semantics to value types.
-It does not giv eyou any safety guarantees.
+It does not give you any safety guarantees and says nothing about the intent of "I might return a valid value".
 Whereas `Optional` signifies intent on both reference and value types, and is safe to use without need to check `isNull` before every usage.
-It is also NOT like `std.range.only`. `Only` cannot be used to signify intent of a value being present or not, it's only (heh) usage is to create a range out of a value so that values can act as ranges and be used seamlessly with `std.algorithms`. `Optional!T` has a type constructor - `some` that can be used for this purpose as well.
+It is also NOT like `std.range.only`. `Only` cannot be used to signify intent of a value being present or not, nor can be usef for safe dispatching.
+It's only (heh) usage is to create a range out of a value so that values can act as ranges and be used seamlessly with `std.algorithms`. `Optional!T` has a type constructor - `some` that can be used for this purpose as well.

 ## Motivation for Optional